adamokasha/snapsapp/readme.md

 When these components need to fetch data they pass their context to the async functions in `client/src/async/combined.js`.
 The functions make the corresponding call to the API.
 This allows the `MainPage`, for example, which can render post and profile data, to know what type of data it should ask for from the API when the user has scrolled to the bottom.

+Other components behave similarily (but may be paginated instead of having infinite scroll):

+- `SingleAlbumPage` in `client/src/pages/`
+- Message box related components
+- Profile network (followers/following) related components
+- Comment components

 ### Special Case Components

 - ModalView
   - Acts as a wrapper that make a component passed to it display as a modal.
   - Also handles its own error and success messages via `withSnackbar` prop.

+### Redux

+Authentication state and user profile information is handled by Redux.

 ## License